tiepdotme/redant-home/_posts/2018-08-10-digital-agency-vs-technical.md

 ---
 layout: post
-title: Why we don't enter awards… And why I irritate Wayne.
+title: Digital agency vs a Technical Agency
-permalink: /red-ant-stuff/digital-agency-vs-technical/
+permalink: "/red-ant-stuff/digital-agency-vs-technical/"
 type: news
 categories:
 - our-work
 author: Ben Still
-description: Digital agency vs a Technical Agency
+description: Seems like all the cool kids are Digital Agencies these days
 keywords: Digital Agencys
 image-small:
 image-large:
 excerpt-short: Digital agency vs a Technical Agency
 excerpt-long: Digital agency vs a Technical Agency
 tags:
 time:

 ---
 Dear Mum,

 I know you still don't understand what I do.
 After all these years.
 And I really appreciate that you took the time to explain to your Book Club what you think I do and ask them.
 And even though they told you it sounds like we are a Digital Agency —- we're not.